 After the cache is cleared for the content page, we need to scrape it again in the Facebook Debugger tool.
-It can be done similarly as we did before.
+It can be done as before.
 Enter the URL and click the “Scrape again” button.

-For example, if a cached copy of one of your pages doesn’t include og tags, Facebook might have problems displaying the information correctly.
-Or you might have changed a page’s featured image, but Facebook is still insisting on showing an outdated version.
+For example, if a cached copy of one of your pages doesn’t include og tags, Facebook might have problems displaying it correctly.
+Or you might have changed a page’s featured image but Facebook still shows the outdated version.

-(Same situation, if you don’t know how to update meta tags, talk to your developer team and tell them that og tags need their assistance.)
+(Again, if you don’t know how to update meta tags, talk to your developer team and tell them that you need their assistance with og tags.)

 Here are possible issues you might face while using Facebook Debugger (Retrieved from Facebook for Developers FAQ):

-To share an URL, the associated image needs to be at least 200×200 px.
-If that is not the case you will get an error similar to this one “Provided og:image is not big enough.
+To share a URL, the associated image needs to be at least 200×200 px.
+If that is not the case, you will get an error similar to this: “Provided og:image is not big enough.
 Please use an image that’s at least 200×200 px.”

-For picking up an image for an URL we first look at your ‘og:image’ tag, see if it exists and if it is above the 200×200 px requirement.
-If the ‘og:image’ tag does not exist, we choose the first image we encounter on the webpage.
+Thus, for an image to be picked up for a URL, check first if the ‘og:image’ tag exists and is above the 200×200-px requirement.
+If the ‘og:image’ tag does not exist, choose the first image encountered on the web page.

-If you get the error but you think your site image is bigger than 200×200 px., you should verify that you have correctly set the ‘og:image’ tag, as the most probable cause, is that we are retrieving an incorrect image from your site.
+If you get the aforementioned error message, but you think your site image is bigger than 200×200 px, you should verify if you have correctly set the ‘og:image’ tag, as the most probable cause is that Facebook is retrieving an incorrect image from your site.

-All URLs must be absolute as they represent the canonical location of a resource (page/image), so that we can attribute shares and likes to the correct URL and cache images properly.
+All URLs must be absolute, as they represent the canonical location of a resource (a page or an image).
+We can attribute shares and likes to the correct URL and cache images properly.

-If your web page is using our OpenGraph meta tags and is including an og: image entry, we will fetch that image and display it in the preview.
-Additionally, if your site provides both og:image, og:image: width and og:image: height, that image will be used even for the first share created.
+If your web page is using our OpenGraph meta tags and includes an “of: image” entry, we will fetch that image and display it in the preview.
+Additionally, if your site provides “og:image,” “og:image: width,” and “og:image: height,” that image will be used from the first time it is shared.

-The content most likely needs to be re-scraped, which will happen automatically in time, or it can be manually triggered via the Debug Tool.
+The content most likely needs to be re-scraped, which will happen automatically in time, or it can be manually triggered via the Debugger tool.

-You cannot control how a post is going to be displayed in News Feed or Timeline when sharing your open graph story beyond supplying the OG tags for your page.
+When sharing your Open Graph story, you cannot control how it will be displayed in your News Feed or Timeline beyond supplying the OG tags for your page.
 Facebook optimizes posts automatically to ensure maximum engagement for your content.